 The entire sprout is edible and tender when cooked.
 You can simply steam them plain and enjoy their strong, nutty flavor with no seasonings.
 That’s also thought to be the healthiest preparation, as it helps the sprouts retain the most of their phytonutrients.
 Don’t overcook, or they’ll become limp and flavorless.

 Remove from heat when they reach a semi-soft texture and the color changes from bright green to a more subtle olive-green hue.
 You can slow cook them in a saucepan with a little butter, or you can oven roast them with olive oil to caramelize their outsides for a rich, sweet flavor.
 Pretty much any flavors and seasonings that complement the other cruciferous veggies will work with Brussels sprouts.
 Who could resist any vegetable drizzled with a creamy cheese sauce?

-A classic method of preserving Brussels Sprouts for winter eating is pickling.
-There are many ways to pickle, from traditional sterile canning to faster, more modern techniques, and from basic dill flavors to exotic vinegars to sweet marinades.
-They can be stored long-term or eaten within a few hours, depending on the method you choose.
+A classic method of preserving Brussels sprouts for winter eating is pickling.
+There are so many ways to pickle.
+From traditional sterile canning to faster, more modern techniques.
+And from basic dill flavors to exotic vinegars to sweet marinades.
+Store them long-term or eat them within a few hours, depending on your needs.

-Brussels sprouts can be dried in a food dehydrator, for a quick and healthy snack.
-They can be blanched and frozen to store over an entire season.
-Entire stems with sprouts can be cut from the garden and stored short-term in a root cellar, or in small containers with proper ventilation.
+You can dry Brussels sprouts in a food dehydrator for a quick and healthy snack.
+Or blanch and freeze them to store over an entire season.
+Cut entire stems with sprouts from the garden and store them short-term in a root cellar.
+Or in small containers with proper ventilation.

-Because of Brussels Sprouts’ strong flavor and tendency to get limp when canned, that isn’t the most popular method of preserving.
+Because of Brussels sprouts’ strong flavor and tendency to get limp, canning isn’t the most popular method of preserving.
 Freezing and drying are more common.
-If you are overloaded with sprouts and enjoy canning, experiment with pickling seasonings, to make a superb relish or cold side salad.
+If you have a huge haul of sprouts and enjoy canning, you can experiment with pickling seasonings, to make a superb relish or cold side salad.